rayanejsilva/word-list/planning/5-retrospective.md

 ### **Stop Doing**

-- Don't use the debugger statement and break points to explore my code.
+- Not using the debugger statement and break points to explore my code.

 ### **Continue Doing**